augustey/WebCheckers/docs/DesignDoc.md

 ### Design Improvements

-For Sprint 3, the team has decided on several design improvements.
-The Board class is currently at above 400 lines of code.
+The team has decided on several design would be beneficiul improvements.
+The Board class is currently at above 500 lines of code.
 As a result, the size of the Board class leads the team to conclude that many of the assigned responsibilities of Board can be reassigned to other classes.
-Specifically, the functionality for making a move on the board can be done in either the PlayerService or Game classes.
-Additionally, the validation functionality for moves can be moved to the respective move classes.
+Specifically, the validation functionality for moves can be moved to the respective move classes.

-The model tier has 14 different classes which leads the team to conclude that it is possible that some of the classes as well as their assigned functionality could be relocated.
+The model tier has 13 different classes which leads the team to conclude that it is possible that some of the classes as well as their assigned functionality could be relocated.

 Moreover, the team’s architectural separation can be improved on.
 The Model should be responsible for maintaining and holding information about the game.
 There are instances in the Model where there is information being communicated to the UI whereas the Application should be handling that.

 ## Testing